theunicorndev237/theunicorndev237/README.md

-### Hi there 👋, I am Njoh Noh Prince Junior a Programmer from Cameroon.
+### Hi there 👋, I am Njoh Noh Prince Junior.

 ### Welcome to My Github Profile, Hope you like everything you see.

 ### Know More About Me?

+- 🤩 Have 4years+ experience in programming
+- ✨ Have a strong mastery of JavaScript, design principles
 - 🌱 I’m currently learning machine learning and upgrading my data structures and algorithm skill sets.
+- ♨ Play 8ball pool for relaxation
 - 👯 I’m looking to collaborate on more and more real life projects, have something in mind?
 Connect with me.

 ### Connect With Me ❤